 Scandinavian Hunter-Gatherer (SHG): this is a meta-population made up of Swedish Mesolithic and Neolithic forager samples from Motala and Gotland, respectively.
 It's a more easterly variant of WHG, with probable ANE admixture.

-Nevertheless, if not for the ANE, we'd simply have a two-way mixture model between indigenous European foragers and migrant Near Eastern farmers, at least for most Europeans anyway.
-Moreover, the seemingly late arrival of ANE in much of Europe is fascinating, because it's yet another smoking gun for a major genetic upheaval across the continent during the Copper Age (aka.
-Late Neolithic/Early Bronze Age).
-Interestingly, archeological data suggest that this was also the period which saw the introduction of new social organization and perhaps Indo-European languages across most of the continent.
+Interestingly, archeological data suggest that this was also the period which saw the introduction of new social organization and perhaps Indo-European languages across most of Europe.
 None of this was lost on the authors of the paper, but it appears they'd rather be cautious pending more ancient genomic data, because they chose not to explicitly mention the Indo-Europeans.

 This study raises two questions that are important to address in future research.
 A first is where the EEF picked up their WHG ancestry.
 Southeastern Europe is a candidate as it lies along the geographic path from Anatolia into central Europe, and hence it should be a priority to study ancient samples from this region.
 A second question is when and where ANE ancestors admixed with the ancestors of most present-day Europeans.
 Based on discontinuity in mtDNA haplogroup frequencies in Central Europe, this may have occurred during the Late Neolithic or early Bronze Age ~5,500-4,000 years ago35.
 A central aim for future work should be to collect transects of ancient Europeans through time and space to illuminate the history of these transformations.